MicrosoftDocs/Advertising-docs/BingAds/reporting-service/deliveredmatchtypereportfilter.md

 ---
-title: DeliveredMatchTypeReportFilter Value Set ms.service: bing-ads-reporting-service ms.topic: article
+title: DeliveredMatchTypeReportFilter Value Set - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the delivered match type values that you can use to filter the report data.
 ---
-# DeliveredMatchTypeReportFilter Value Set
+# DeliveredMatchTypeReportFilter Value Set - Reporting
 Defines the delivered match type values that you can use to filter the report data.
 These values are also used as column values in reports that include match type, such as the keyword performance report.

 ## Syntax